 - The letter recently sent to you from the department.
 This letter includes essential information you need to enter in your online Transition Form.
 It also includes a Task Card with step by step instructions.
-If you have not received your letter by the end of April, you should contact the CCMS Helpdesk on 1300 667 276 and ask that a copy be re-sent.
+If you don’t have your letter with your transition information, you should contact the CCMS Helpdesk on 1300 667 276 and ask that a copy be re-sent.

 - At least one person who has the role of Person with Management or Control of the Provider must be registered in PRODA to complete the online Transition Form.
 This person will need their PRODA user name and password to log on to the PEP.
 All key staff in specified personnel roles must be registered in PRODA before 2 July 2018.
 Find out more about PRODA registration below.

 - The person completing the Transition Form will need access to the email account that was used to create their PRODA account.
 This because they will need to obtain a verification code which is emailed to this account.